eezstreet/SWATEliteForce/README.md

 - Speech Recognition Improvement; the Speech Recognition feature is available but not all of the commands from that mod are present.

 ## ARE THERE MORE MISSIONS FOR EXTRA MISSIONS COMING OUT?
-Yes!
-There are two more confirmed missions in Extra Missions: Brewer County Courthouse and Enverstar Power Plant.
-On top of that, we are gathering suggestions for custom maps.
+Yes.

+## I CAN'T FIND X PIECE OF EQUIPMENT!
+DID YOU REMOVE IT?
+Only the ammo pouch was removed from the base game.
+If you cannot find a piece of equipment, make sure you have unlocked it in the campaign!
+Note that some equipment (M16, Uzi, AKM, etc) is only available in multiplayer.

+## BREACHING DOORS WITH THE SHOTGUN DOESN'T WORK!
+Whether or not a shotgun breaches the door successfully is random and depends upon a few things:

+- The material of the door (wooden doors are easier to breach than metal ones)

+- The ammo type you are using (larger pellets = more likely to breach)

+- Which shotgun you are using (the M870 Breaching *always* breaches the door on the first shot)

+Generally it takes about 2-3 shots on a wooden door and 3-4 shots on a metal door to breach it successfully.

+## BEANBAGS DON'T WORK!
+Beanbags don't stun people unless they do damage.
+Damage falls off over distance and is negated by body armor to some extent.
+For best results, aim for the limbs (arms/legs) where a target is less likely to be fatally hit (and is less armored at the same time)

+## HOW DO I DISARM A TRAP?
+You can't disarm a trap if it's on the other side of a door.
+You can either blow it up (if it's electronic) with C2 or you can go around.
+Or just take the penalty.

 # KNOWN ISSUES #
-  * Yes, the game is HARD AS NAILS.
-It's supposed to be.
-It's a police simulator and meant to train SWAT operators.
-  * If you're missing equipment in Singleplayer, note that you need to unlock it first.
-  * Not working when you launch the .bat?
-The whole SEF folder is supposed to be copied to your SWAT 4 folder.
-Please review the HOW TO INSTALL section.
-  * You cannot select Barricaded Suspects, VIP Escort or Rapid Deployment.
-Intentional!
-This mod is only meant for CO-OP play and we don't balance the equipment to suit those modes.
+Please read the FAQ before looking here!
+It's entirely possible that what you are seeing is intentional behavior.
   * TOC won't reply when an AI-controlled officer reports something.
 There's lots of code that needs to be altered to make this work.
   * Seems to crash in specific circumstances on doors, such as trying to blow a door that's currently being closed.
 Not sure if it's an original game bug.
   * Sometimes crashes with a RotateActorAction, for reasons that aren't known.
-  * Officers sometimes won't shoot suspects if they're very close to them.
-It's a problem in the original game as well.
   * Officers sometimes ignore orders, you might have to issue a command two or three times.
 Problem of the original game.
   * Officers sometimes ignore orders and say something like "I'm busy."
 This is a problem of the original game; they sometimes can see suspects where the player can't.
-  * Throws an assertion when an officer ordered to restrain a civilian is ordered to disarm a bomb.
-Nothing I've changed would've caused it, so again, probably an issue with the original game.
-Also harmless.
+  * Occasionally in an All Missions campaign it will display the wrong equipment icons in the loadout menu for some pieces of equipment.
+  *
-  * MULTIPLAYER: "gui_tex package version mismatch" --> Make sure you are running under International language.
+  * "gui_tex package version mismatch" when joining a server --> Make sure you are running under International language.
 Sometimes it defaults itself to English or some other language.
 Search for `Language=eng` or `Language=grm` in SEF/System/Swat4x.ini and make sure it's set to `Language=int`

 # OTHER MINOR CHANGES #